 Our survey is more focused on these countries as they are also the countries that Credo serves.

 Offshoring to a cheaper country has a time and place, but Credo focuses on the top vetted marketing providers we can find.
 You can see our vetting process here.

 This year’s survey was more international in the past, though 82% of respondents came from just 4 countries and there were only 5 respondents from the continent of Africa.

-Here is the breakdown across respondent company size:
+Here is the breakdown across respondent company sizes:

-What we can take from this is that the majority of respondents are agencies (2+ people full time) and thus the majority of the data presented in this report will be focused on agencies.
+What we can take from this is that the majority of respondents are agencies (2+ people full-time) and thus the majority of the data presented in this report will be focused on digital agencies.

-Data on solo consultants is presented throughout this report, and as you see that data, keep in mind that there were only 84 solo consultant respondents to the survey.
+Data on solo consultants are presented throughout this report, and as you see that data, keep in mind that there were only 84 solo consultant respondents to the survey.